 Trujillo was booked into the Collier County Jail and faces up to 10 years in prison if convicted.

 Jeff Atwater, CFO of K.C.
 Tile and Marble, made a statement in regards to this incident –

 “This tragedy is an example of why it is so important for companies to make sure their employees are covered by workers’ compensation insurance.
 Ignoring the workers’ compensation law is not only criminal, it creates significant hardships for families that suffer from not only the loss or injury of a loved one, but also from the financial losses due to medical bills and missed work.”

 At Darrell Castle & Associates, we agree with Atwater.

 Our firm is dedicated to helping people who have been injured at their jobs.
+When accepting workers’ compensation for a significant injury, consider consulting a seasoned workers’ compensation lawyer Memphis, TN workers trust to learn about how you can maximize the benefits you’re eligible for.
 We want to make sure you get the compensation and help from your employer, or their insurance company, that you are entitled to.